Volvo takes its most credible stab yet at the full-sized Executive saloon segment with this S90 model. Jonathan Crouch reports.

 These days, the Gothenburg marque has huge Chinese investment to drive it forward and the result is a much stronger range of product - cars in fact like this one.
 Volvo itself reckons that this S90 (and its V90 estate counterpart) represent even more of a step forward than the second generation XC90 SUV did - and that car was a seismic step forward for the company.
 The prospects then, are promising.

 Because this S90 uses the same 'Scalable Product Architecture' as its XC90 SUV stablemate, it also uses many of the same engines too.
 One change though is the availability of a smaller diesel than you can get in the XC90 - the 190PS D4 unit borrowed from Volvo's smaller S60 and V60 models.
 Next up is a 235PS D5 twin turbodiesel, also with 2.0-litres and four cylinders, another member of the company's efficient 'Drive-E' engine family.
 D5 models come with AWD.
 All S90s come only with smooth 8-speed auto transmission.
+There's also a 250hp petrol T5 unit.

 Design and Build